leonardoferreira10/recruitment2023/README.md

 # Recruitment Task 2023

-To solve this task, you must create a fork of this repository on your GitHub account and work from there.
-When done, submit a pull request to the main branch so we can review your work.
-Feel free to create a draft pull request the moment you start solving the task, if you want.

-You can use whichever IDE or text editor you feel confident with.
-Some recommendations are Visual Studio Code or PyCharm.

 ## Module 1 - Implementing and training a neural network

+### Procedure

+To solve this task, do the following:
+- Fork this repository on you personal GitHub account;
+- Open a draft pull request to this repository's "main" branch;
+- When you're done, mark the pull request as ready for review and notify the department leader;
+- Your work will be reviewed directly on the pull request.

 ### Requirements